AlexNabokikh/windows-playbook/README.md

   - Ensure software and packages selected by the user are installed via Chocolatey.
 - **Windows apps & features**
   - Ensures the Optional Windows Features chosen by the user are installed and enabled.
-  - Ensures WSL2 distro selected by the user is installed and enabled.
+  - Ensures the WSL2 distro selected by the user is installed and enabled.
-  - Ensures selected by user volumes are defragmented (in parallel).
+  - Ensures set by user volumes are defragmented (in parallel).
 - **Windows Settings**
   - **Explorer**
     - Ensures Explorer includes the file extension in file names.